COUNCILS

 "Economy is the basis of society.
 When the economy is stable, society develops." - Morihei Ueshiba

-The United Nations Economic and Social Council (ECOSOC) is a council that is dedicated to addressing global economic and social issues.
-This council deals with various matters, such as poverty alleviation, sustainable development, and human rights.
-It plays a key role in advancing the United Nations' goals of improving living standards, promoting human rights, and fostering global economic stability.
-The ECOSOC committee of NISMUNC 24 provides opportunities for the delegates to discuss rising social issues on drugs and forced labour.
-The agendas of ECOSOC at NISMUNC’24 are as follows :
+The United Nations Economic and Social Council (ECOSOC) is dedicated to addressing global economic and social issues.
+This council deals with a wide range of matters, such as poverty alleviation, sustainable development, and human rights, playing a key role in advancing the United Nations' goals of improving living standards, promoting human rights, and fostering global economic stability.
+The ECOSOC committee of 2025 will discuss critical issues such as developing strategies to enhance Foreign Direct Investment (FDI) in infrastructure development and addressing the challenges posed by demographic crises and ageing populations, providing opportunities for delegates to discuss the potential to shape the future of global development.

 UNESCO

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) is a council within the United Nations system that focuses on advancing international cooperation in education, science, culture, and communication.
-UNESCO is committed to promoting peace, sustainable development, and intercultural understanding by safeguarding cultural heritage, fostering access to quality education, supporting scientific research, and protecting freedom of expression and the diversity of cultural expressions worldwide.
-The delegates of the UNESCO council of NISMUNC 24 would discuss resolving an issue of indigenous culture under threat.
-The agendas of UNESCO at NISMUNC’24 are as follows :
+UNESCO is committed to promoting peace, sustainable development, and intercultural understanding by safeguarding cultural heritage, fostering access to quality education, and supporting scientific research.
+This council will address critical topics such as ensuring the protection and preservation of cultural heritage in zones of armed conflict and promoting the inclusion of LGBTQ+ topics in educational curricula to foster equality.
+Delegates will have the opportunity to discuss and shape resolutions that uphold human dignity and global solidarity.

 SPECIALISED